-We are currently developing the “Pseudomorph Scale”, a 30 item self-report scale to measure the level of consciousness of individuals and organizations.
+We are currently developing the “Pseudomorph Scale”, a 30 item self-report scale to measure the level of consciousness of individuals, teams and organizations.

 The instrument is currently in “beta” mode and free until we have have enough data to check validity and reliability.